Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 WARNING: TO REDUCE THE RISK OF FIRE OR ELECTRIC SHOCK, DO

-NOT EXPOSE THIS PRODUCT'S AC ADAPTER TO RAIN OR MOISTURE, DO
+NOT EXPOSE THIS PRODUCT'S AC ADAPTER TO RAIN OR MOISTURE,

 NOT OPEN THE CABINET, REFER SERVICING TO QUALIFIED PERSONNEL